-The Planning Board and members of the Climate Resilience Zoning Task Force met to discuss the draft Climate Resilience Zoning proposal at a virtual public meeting on November 15, 2022, at 6:30pm.
+The Planning Board and members of the Climate Resilience Zoning Task Force met to discuss the draft Climate Resilience Zoning proposal at a virtual public meeting on November 15, 2022.
 The Planning Board voted to forward the draft text with clarifying amendments to the City Council as a Zoning Petition.

 The proposal is based on the task force’s final recommendations: